misindelka/RISE_CLIENT/README.md

 ### to poperely run this app:

-clone, install and run server from: https://github.com/misindelka/RISE_BACKEND clone, install and run CMS from: https://github.com/misindelka/RISE_CMS
+Clone, install and run server from: https://github.com/misindelka/RISE_BACKEND

+Clone, install and run CMS from: https://github.com/misindelka/RISE_CMS